 The cost of a neck lift depends on the extent of the surgery involved.
 We’ll consider what’s required in consultation and provide a full quote for surgery.

 As a guide, in 2020, the American Society of Plastic Surgeons found the average cost of a neck lift was $5,774.
 The surgery isn’t usually covered by health insurance, but we offer financing options for our patients.

-Dr Gordon Kaplan is a board-certified plastic surgeon who specialises in all forms of facial rejuvenation, including neck lifts.
-With a career spanning over 20 years, Dr Kaplan has delivered fantastic, natural-looking results for hundreds of patients.
+Dr. Gordon Kaplan is a board-certified plastic surgeon who specializes in all forms of facial rejuvenation, including neck lifts.
+With a career spanning over 20 years, Dr. Kaplan has delivered fantastic, natural-looking results for hundreds of patients.

 Schedule A Consultation

 If you would like to know more about neck lift surgery, the next step is to schedule a consultation with Dr. Kaplan – one of the most experienced and skilled surgeons for a neck lift New Jersey has to offer.